ofmanybirds/ofmanybirds.github.io/recs.md

 'piracy' handles the topic of accessing content through means outside the ones explicitly proscribed by law.
 'academia' concerns the structures of academic publishing, and everything that sprawls off from that.

 'influential' is applied to content we found unusually valuable long-term or that significantly changed how we conceptualise a given domain.
+'surprising' is content that some or all of significantly surprised us.

 'cw' has things we expect to be unpleasant in a non-negligible fraction of readers if seen without preparation.
 Doesn't necessarily imply graphic content.
 'nsfw' contains sexual content.